Conditions of carriage

 19. Make sure that you have a valid passport with you when you travel

 You are also responsible for ensuring that you are in possession of a valid passport (including a valid period before expiry for non-EU citizens) or other valid travel documents when you travel, and that you have obtained all necessary visas or other immigration documents which you need for all countries through which your journey passes.
 If you attempt to travel without a valid passport or other necessary travel documents you may not be allowed to board the train.
 In such circumstances a refund or exchange is only available where the ticket type allows and may be subject to exchange and service fees.

 20. Please keep your ticket ready to show or hand over

-Tickets must be shown (together with any railcards or other supporting documents where they are required) and/or handed over upon request to a member of our staff or the staff of any carrier on whose service you undertake your journey.
-You will be required to provide appropriate personal identification upon demand.
-If you fail to do so you will be charged on the basis of the full fare applicable to the train, journey and class in which you are travelling.
-You must hold a valid ticket throughout your entire journey and retain your ticket until leaving the destination station.
+20.1 Tickets must be shown (together with any railcards or other supporting documents where they are required) and/or handed over upon request to a member of our staff, or agents or the staff or agents of any carrier on whose service you undertake your journey.
+We also reserve the right to require you provide appropriate personal identification upon demand.
+If you fail to do so, we may either:

 21. If your ticket is defaced or damaged